 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Take this medicine with a full glass of water.
 Drink plenty of liquids while you are taking ibrutinib.

-Ibrutinib is usually taken once per day.
+Ibrutinib is usually taken once per day until your body no longer responds to the medication.
 Take the medicine at the same time each day.

 Do not crush, chew, break, or open an ibrutinib capsule.
 Swallow it whole.

 If you need surgery or dental work, tell the surgeon or dentist ahead of time that you are using ibrutinib.
 You may need to stop using the medicine for a short time.

 Call your doctor if you have severe or ongoing diarrhea.
 You can easily become dehydrated while taking ibrutinib.